dewitt4/Cloud-Custodain/docs/source/azure/configuration/monitoring.rst

 **subscription id** and **execution id properties**.
 These logs will be found under the **trace** source in Application Insights.

-Usage example using instrumentation key:
+Usage example using an instrumentation key:

     .. code-block:: sh

         custodian run -s <output_directory> -l azure://<instrumentation_key_guid> policy.yml

-Usage example using resource name:
+Usage example using a resource name:

     .. code-block:: sh